Data-Based Source [x-Domain]¶

 Field Monitordetector, which can directly provide the wavefront phase.

-- Add the Twin: From the Digital Twin Hub, search for "Stored Source" or code
+- Add the Twin: From the Digital Twin Hub, search for "Data-Based Source" or code

 SF-SDAT01and add the twin to your document. - Load Field Data: